 - The spine needs to be supported in a good ‘S’-shaped position rather than a ‘C’ shape.
 Your spine should be fully supported along its curves.

-- There should be good support for the head and arms, and hips and knees need to be level with each other when the feet are resting on the floor.
+- There should be good support for the head and arms, and hips and knees need to be level with each other when your feet are resting on the floor.
 If they don’t rest on the floor, you will find that you slide your bottom forward.
 Your spine then won’t be supported, and will be in a ‘C’ shape.

 - The seat of the chair should fit the length of your thigh, leaving a small gap of up to 2.5cm behind the knees.
 The gap helps you to move your feet back when getting ready to stand up.
 This also avoids pressure on the back of the legs, which may restrict circulation.